These 9 Aldi Products Are Way Better Than Brand Names

 8. Spices

-Aldi sells lots of spices under its own brand, Stone Mill, and the prices are pretty hard to beat.
-With most spices priced at just over $1 per bottle, you can stock up on them and fill your pantry with things like salt, pepper, garlic powder, paprika, ground cinnamon, and onion powder.
+Aldi sells lots of spices under its own brand, Stone Mill, and the prices are pretty hard to beat, making it the most economical place to build or restock a spice collection.
+With most common spices priced at just over $1 per bottle, you can stock up on them and fill your pantry with everyday essentials like salt, black pepper, garlic powder, paprika, ground cinnamon, and onion powder without a second thought.
+This is a stark contrast to other supermarkets where a single jar of a common spice can cost $4 or more.

 9. Yogurt

-Yogurt and other dairy products are getting expensive, but Aldi does a great job keeping the price low on its Friendly Farms Moo Tubes.
-As one of the best Aldi products, this squeezable yogurt is similar to other yogurt tubes from popular brands, but for less than $2 for an eight-pack.
+Yogurt and other dairy products are getting more expensive everywhere, but Aldi does a great job keeping the price low on its diverse range of yogurt options.
+A prime example is the Friendly Farms Moo Tubes.
+As one of the best Aldi products for families, this squeezable yogurt is functionally identical to the much more expensive Go-GURT from the popular Yoplait brand, but costs less than $2 for an eight-pack.
+A great tip is to freeze them; they make a perfect, slushy treat for lunchboxes that helps keep other items cold.

 If you liked our article on the best Aldi products, you may also want to read 11 Costco Items That Make Even Canadians Cross the Border.